Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **A translator** (optional)
     Many *Ausländerbehörde* employees only speak German.
 If you don't speak German, bring an interpreter or a German-speaking friend.[^63] It's not required, but it helps.
 I recommend [Red Tape Translation](/out/red-tape-translation-interpreter).
 [Relocation consultants](/guides/relocation-agency-in-berlin) and [immigration lawyers](/guides/english-speaking-lawyers-berlin) can also translate for you.

+In the email, they might ask for more documents.
+Sometimes, the process takes so long that they ask for an updated version of your documents.

-The appointment takes 15 to 60 minutes.[^64] You spend most of that time waiting.
+The appointment takes 15 to 60 minutes.[^4] You spend most of that time waiting.

+The *[[Ausländerbehörde]]* employee will ask you questions in German.
+It's just a simple conversation to see if you can speak German.[^1]

 If they approve your freelance visa, they must print the plastic card.
 This takes a few weeks.
 You might get a [temporary certificate](/images/temporary-freelance-visa.jpg) while you wait.
 It allows you to start working, but it's not a valid travel document.
 It does not allow you to re-enter Germany.